 In recent years, thermal analysis kinetics has made significant progress by developing computational tools for reliable kinetic analysis; this allows us to reduce the number of practical experiments to a minimum.

-In this webinar, we will discuss the basic principles of kinetics and present some interesting applications.
+In this webinar, we discuss the basic principles of thermal analysis kinetics and present some interesting applications for predicting reaction behavior.

 Kinetic methods are of fundamental importance for process development and the optimization of chemical processes.
 They provide us with information about the influence of temperature, time, concentration, catalysts, inhibitors, and other parameters on reactions.

 Kinetic methods are practical for calculating the conversion of a starting material into a final product.
 This so-called global reaction describes how fast the overall reaction occurs.

 We can use mathematical models to simulate reaction behavior.
 This allows us to reduce the number of practical experiments to a minimum and provides us with valuable information about safety, scale-up, and stability.